 According to statistics from the Insurance Research Council, roughly 13% of drivers nationwide are uninsured.
-In some states, the number is much higher, with Florida’s uninsured driver count at 25%.
+The number is much higher in some states, with Florida’s uninsured driver count at 25%.
 If you are hit by an uninsured driver you could be paying to repair your vehicle out of your own pocket, unless you are carrying uninsured motorist coverage.

 Here we will explain how uninsured motorist coverage protects you, with a focus on uninsured motorist property damage.